andySigler/andysigler.github.io/_posts/products/2019-2-19-opentrons-ot2.md

 ## Electronic Pipettes

-The OT2 electronic pipettes use a fairly simple mechanism to move the plunger up and down (seen in the animation below).
-The stepper motor inside the pipette is actually being driven by one of the 6 stepper axis on the main driver PCB, so no motor driver was required in the pipette.

-The electronics inside the pipette are mostly used for storing unique serial and model numbers, and data lines for communicating that information back.
+The OT2 electronic pipettes use a fairly simple mechanism to move the plunger up and down.
+The pipette's stepper motor is being driven by the main driver PCB, so no motor driver was required inside the pipette.
+The electronics inside the pipette also store the unique serial and model numbers.

 <img style="max-width:63%" src="{{site.url}}/images/pipette_diagram.gif" >
 <img style="max-width:33%;margin-left:3.5%" src="{{site.url}}/images/ot2_production_pipette.png" >